Travel Money: How much to budget for your 2026 Indonesian adventure

 In short: A lot.
 Almost 80% of all our transactions were cash (only 20% of the businesses we frequented accepted credit cards).
 We prefer to use our credit cards when paying for transactions, so it meant we had to withdraw money more often or take the risk of having greater amounts of cash on us when travelling.

-And speaking of ATM withdrawals: ATMs in Indonesia dispense IDR50,000 or IDR100,000 notes (sometimes, there is a sticker on the machine to indicate which ones).
-Most ATMs allow a maximum withdrawal per transaction of IDR1,250,000 (IDR50,000 note machines) or IDR3,000,000 (IDR100,000 note machines), with a total maximum withdrawal amount of IDR6,000,000 per day.
+And speaking of ATM withdrawals: ATMs in Indonesia dispense IDR50,000 or IDR100,000 notes (sometimes a sticker on the machine indicates the denomination).
+Most ATMs allow a maximum withdrawal per transaction of IDR1,250,000 (IDR50,000-note machines) or IDR3,000,000 (IDR100,000-note machines), with a total maximum per day of IDR6,000,000.
 In Indonesia, we used Maybank, Bank Mandiri and CIMB ATMs – none of which charged ATM withdrawal fees using our Australian Bankwest debit card or Wise card.

 Have you explored Indonesia recently?